TaylorJadin/digciz-honors-tutorial/README.md

 This site is built using Grav and the Open Matter Course Hub skeleton package by hibbittsdesign.org

-To use this content yourself you can Download the skeleton package and copy in the pages folder form this repository.
+To use this content yourself you can download the skeleton package and copy in the pages folder form this repository.